refinedev/refine/documentation/docs/hooks/data/useDelete.md

 ## Custom method on mutation cancellation
 You can pass a custom callback to `useDelete`.
-Cancel callback is triggered when undo button is clicked on  `mutationModeProp = "undoable"` mutation mode.
+Cancel callback is triggered when undo button is clicked when  `mutationModeProp = "undoable"` mutation mode.

 :::caution
 Default behaviour on undo action includes notifications.
 If a custom callback is passed this notification will not appear.